Create an organization assets library

 Run the following command to designate the document library as an organization assets library:

 LibraryURL is the absolute URL of the library to be designated as a central location for organization assets.
 ThumbnailURL is the URL for the image file that you want to appear in the card's background in the file picker; this image must be on the same site as the library.
 The name publicly displayed for the library will be the name of the library on the SharePoint site.
+OrgAssetType is either ImageDocumentLibrary or OfficeTemplateLibrary.
+If you don't specify the OrgAssetType, the library will be designated as an image library by default.
+If you don't specify the CdnType, it will enable a private CDN by default.
 Learn more about the Add-SPOOrgAssetsLibrary cmdlet

 Adding an organization assets library will enable a content delivery network (CDN) for your organization to provide fast and reliable performance for shared assets.
-You'll be prompted to enable CDN for each organization asset library you add.
-Vanity domains are currently not supported.
+You'll be prompted to enable a CDN for each organization asset library you add.
 More info about CDNs

 - See information about all organization asset libraries on the site: